SuperSignup/MicroCoursesAssessmentV2/Component 3/README.md

 cd frontend
 npm install
 ```
-Place the server.env inside the backend folder
+Place the server.env file in the backend folder

 ## Get Started: